Buffalo Cursillo

 Is Cursillo part of the Catholic Church?

-Yes.
 Cursillo, similar to Mission, Marriage Encounter, Charismatic Renewal, Christian Family Movement and other renewal programs; all are part of the Roman Catholic Church and the Diocese of Buffalo.
-Our Bishop has made a Cursillo.
 Mission was developed by Cursillo as a mini retreat for parishes.
 Making a Mission can often lead to making a Cursillo Weekend.